sagivo/blog/_posts/2021-1-11-startup-ideas.md

 ## AI for traffic lights

-How many times you stopped at a red-light and the road was empty?
-Come on, just install a smart camera that analyzes the cars around it and control the traffic better.
+How many times have you stopped at a red-light and the road was empty?
+Come on, just install a smart camera that uses AI to analyze the cars around it and control the traffic better.
 It can be as part of a bigger "smart city" initiative but that's a good start.

 ## Headspace for work